OWMC/dmg-read-more/readme.txt

 == Upgrade Notice ==

 = 1.0.0 =
-Initial release.
-Ensure your WordPress database user has permissions to create tables for the `wp_post_blocks` table setup.
+= 1.0.0 = Initial release.
+Ensure your WordPress database user has permissions to create tables for the wp_post_blocks table setup.
+Run npm install to generate the build folder after installation.

 == Additional Notes ==

 - The plugin requires MAMP or a similar environment with MySQL configured correctly (e.g., `DB_HOST` as `127.0.0.1:8889` for MAMP).
 - For WP-CLI, ensure `/Applications/MAMP/Library/bin` is in your `PATH` to avoid database connection issues.
 - Update WP-CLI to the latest version to avoid PHP 8.2+ deprecation warnings.
+- The build folder is not included in the repository; run npm install to generate it.